tomas-fryza/vhdl-course/Labs/01-gates/README.md

 2. Verification of De Morgan's laws of function f(c,b,a).
 Submit:
     * Equations of all three versions of logic function f(c,b,a),
     * Completed table with logic functions' values,
-    * Listing of VHDL architecture with syntax highlighting,
+    * Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting,
     * Screenshot with simulated time waveforms of all three functions,
     * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`

 3. Verification of Distributive laws.
 Submit:
     * Completed table with logic functions' values,
-    * Listing of VHDL architecture with syntax highlighting,
+    * Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting,
     * Screenshot with simulated time waveforms of all four functions,
     * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`